ncatlab/nlab-content/pages/4/5/3/0/354/content.md

 (even unique fillers, due to the properties of the [[nerve]] of an ordinary category).

-This is one way to see and motivate that a simplicial set that is a [[Kan complex]] but which does not necessarily have unique fillers makes models an [[∞-groupoid]].
+This is one way to see and motivate that a simplicial set that is a [[Kan complex]] but which does not necessarily have unique fillers models an [[∞-groupoid]].

 Accordingly